GoogleCloudPlatform/professional-services/examples/dataflow-python-examples/README.md

 ```

 #### Number Parameters (optional)
+Note, that FLOAT and NUMERIC types are generated in a way that they will trend upwards with
+increasing date for the purpose of non-flatlined timeseries visualization of the generated data if you so choose.
+This trend is basically just a line with some noise bounded by the min and max provided.
 The range of integers and/or floats can be constrained with the `--max_int` and `--max_float` parameters.
 These default to 100 Million.
 The number of decimal places in a float can be controlled with the `--float_precision` parameter.